sueddeutsche/editron/docs/doc-editor-options.md

 `instantUpdate`     | boolean   | if supported, set to true to update (and validate) on each keystroke, instead of on blur

 **about instantUpdate** The default-widgets only update data on a change-event which is mostly triggered on a blur action.
 That is, when a user exits an input-field, the value is sent and validation started, resulting in fast feedback.
 In some cases, you want to trigger data-updates and its error-validation while typing.
 Thus, an option `instantUpdate: true` will tell the widget to send an update on each keystroke.
-Depending on the validation (e.g. remote requests to an object), _instantUpdate_ will result in bad behaviour.
+Depending on the validation (e.g. remote requests for validation), _instantUpdate_ will result in bad behaviour.

 ## Widget options